advatar/bubbles/README.md

-Gives a live view of the resource utilization and status of all your driblets
+See the entire layout of your cloudscape with organizations, spaces and apps.